What are “Points” on a Driver’s License?

 Can I Help Myself by Dragging out the Trial for My Ticket?

-As a lawyer, I am often trying to figure out how to avoid my client losing a driver’s license.
+As a DUI attorney, I am often trying to figure out how to avoid my client losing a driver’s license.
 If they are very close to accumulating the dreaded 12-points in 12-months (or 18-points in 24-months), it would seem that if we just delayed conviction on the ticket past the deadline they would be safe.
 However, DMV already thought of that and the law provides that the accumulation of points “shall be based on the date of violation.”
 However, points may not be assessed until after conviction, either upon a plea of guilty, nolo contendere, forfeiture of bail, or as a result of a trial for violation of the traffic laws.
 So even if it takes six months to have a trial on a speeding ticket, the 12-month period of consideration dates back to the date of violation not the date of conviction.
 Trust me, I have tried it and it does not work.

 How Can I Reduce My Points?